 GENERAL PRIVACY NOTICE

-(Note: This Privacy Notice is for non-role holders.
-See explanatory note on Privacy Notices on p.8)

 Your personal data – what is it?

 “Personal data” is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 Identification can be by the information alone or in conjunction with any other information.
 The processing of personal data is governed by the General Data Protection Regulation (GDPR).